 In Matthew 9:13, the Pharisees asked the learners of Jesus why Jesus ate with tax collectors and sinners.
 Jesus Himself replied that the strong do not need a physician, but those bad do.
-Jesus then said, "having gone (poeuθέντες-present active participle, nominative masculine plural) then, learning (μάθετε-aorist active imperative, second plural) what is, mercy I will (θέλω-present active indicative, first singular), and not sacrifice for not I came to call righteous, but sinners."
+Jesus then said, "having gone then, learn what is, "Mercy I will, and not sacrifice for not I came to call righteous, but sinners."
 Psychologically, Jesus sent the Pharisees away to learn about mercy, because they did not know the mercy of God or God Himself.
 The Pharisees condemned the innocent because they did not know God or His mercy.